-Subclass of: F12 Name (E41 Appellation)
+Subclass of: F12 Name Equal to: E42 Identifier

-Equal to : $\underline{E42}$ Identifier

-Scope note: This class comprises strings assigned to entities in order to identify them uniquely and permanently within the context of one or more organisations.
-Such codes are typically composed of alphanumeric sequences.
-The class F13 Identifier is not normally used for machine-generated identifiers used for automated processing unless these are also used by human agents. [adapted from the Scope Note of CIDOC CRM E42 Object Identifier]
+Scope note: This class comprises strings or codes assigned to instances of E1 CRM Entity in order to identify them uniquely and permanently within the context of one or more organisations.
+Such codes are often known as inventory numbers, registration codes, etc. and are typically composed of alphanumeric sequences.
+The class E42 Identifier is not normally used for machine-generated identifiers used for automated processing unless these are also used by human agents.
+[Adapted from the Scope Note of CIDOC CRM E42 Identifier ver.
+5.0.1]

 F13 Identifier covers the notion of "controlled access points" in library practice - both preferred forms and cross references.
-A cross reference may not identify "uniquely" an entity, but can be shared by two entities; however, as it displays the same structural characteristics as preferred controlled access points, it is still regarded in the model as an instance of F13 Identifier.
+A cross reference may not identify uniquely an entity, but can be shared by two entities; however, as it displays the same structural characteristics as preferred controlled access points, it is still regarded in the model as an instance of F13 Identifier.

-Examples: ISSN "0041-5278" (F13)
+Examples: ISSN '0041-5278' (F13)

-ISRC "FIFIN8900116" (F13) Shelf mark "Res 8 P 10" (E42)
+ISRC 'FIFIN8900116' (F13) Shelf mark 'Res 8 P 10' (E42)

-"Guillaume de Machaut (1300?-1377)" (F13) [a controlled personal name heading that follows the French rules]
+'Guillaume de Machaut (1300?-1377)' (F13) [a controlled personal name heading that follows the French rules]

-"Guillaume, de Machaut, ca. 1300-1377" (F13) [a controlled personal name heading that follows the AACR rules]
+'Guillaume, de Machaut, ca. 1300-1377' (F13) [a controlled personal name heading that follows the AACR rules]

-"Rite of spring (Choreographic work: Bausch)" (F13)
+'Rite of spring (Choreographic work: Bausch)' (F13)